Connect With Us

 Well Water vs. Municipal Water: VA Loan Comparison

 Well-water properties may have higher inspection and testing costs because water quality evaluation is the buyer's responsibility.
-If well problems are discovered, remediation costs can be significant.
+If well problems are discovered, remediation costs can be high.
 Municipal water properties have no well-related costs.

 Wells require periodic maintenance and may need repair or replacement over time.
 Municipal water requires no homeowner maintenance.
 Well owners should budget for potential well repairs ($1,000 to $5,000) and water treatment system maintenance.

-Well Septic System Combination
+Well and Septic System Combination

 Well and septic system problems can compound.
 A failing septic system can contaminate the well with bacteria and nitrates.
 If both systems have issues, remediation becomes more complex and expensive.
 This is another reason to conduct thorough inspections and water testing before making a final offer.